dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 > As an alternative to [validation components](#validator-components), data annotation validation attributes can be used.
 Custom attributes applied to the form's model activate with the use of the <xref:Microsoft.AspNetCore.Components.Forms.DataAnnotationsValidator> component.
 When used with server-side validation, the attributes must be executable on the server.
 For more information, see <xref:mvc/models/validation#alternatives-to-built-in-attributes>.

 > [!NOTE]
-> The example approach and sample code provided in this section is suitable for any of the Blazor WebAssembly hosted solution examples in this documentation set:
+> The server-side validation approach in this section is suitable for any of the Blazor WebAssembly hosted solution examples in this documentation set:
 >
 > * [Azure Active Directory (AAD)](xref:blazor/security/webassembly/hosted-with-azure-active-directory)
 > * [Azure Active Directory (AAD) B2C](xref:blazor/security/webassembly/hosted-with-azure-active-directory-b2c)